Raven Loso Shows Off Her Signature Booty In Skintight Pants In New Instagram Update

 Loso held an orange bottle NutraBurst, a product she promoted in her caption.
 She claimed that she has lost 11 pounds since she started taking the supplement shot.

-In under a half hour of being published, the photo racked up more than 16,900 likes and upwards of 780 comments, as of the time of this writing.
+In under half an hour of being published, the photo racked up more than 16,900 likes and upward of 780 comments.
 Users of the social media platform used the occasion to rave about her figure as they took to the comments section to share their admiration for Loso.

 “Damn Ravie,” one user wrote, trailing the comment with a heart-eyed face emoji.

-“Dam…. beautiful,” replied another one, including a fire, a red heart and a heart-eyed face emoji at the end of the comment.
+“Dam…. beautiful,” replied another one, including fire, red heart, and heart-eyed face emoji at the end of the comment.

 “So Beautiful!!!” pairing the message with a heart-eyed smiley and a face blowing a heart kiss emoji.